Tania-Katerynchuk/bonsaishifu/README.md

 - conversion of prices into other currencies;
 - saving products in the cart after reloading the page;
 - displaying the number of products in the cart when adding/removing products;
-- analytics to track which product most interested users.
+- analytics to track which product most interested users;
+- the possibility to filter products in the store.

 ### Tools and technologies:
 - Node JS - https://nodejs.org/